Mary J. Blige, 48, Drops Jaws In An Animal-Print Swimsuit In Sizzling New Photo

 Mary J. Blige is leaving jaws on the floor with her latest Instagram post.
-In the sizzling shot shared to the social media site on September 19, the singer proudly showed off her insanely fit and toned body at 48-years-old as she rocked a seriously fierce animal-print swimsuit with a large cut-out across the chest.
+In the sizzling shot shared to the social media site on September 19, the singer proudly showed off her insanely fit and toned body at 48-years-old as she rocked a seriously fierce animal-print swimsuit with a large cutout across the chest.

-The snap showed the gorgeous “Family Affair” singer rocking the tiny one-piece as she flashed a whole lot of skin to the world while sporting the skimpy cheetah print one-piece with a large fur coat draped around her.
+The snap showed the gorgeous “Family Affair” singer rocking the tiny one-piece as she flashed a whole lot of skin to the world while sporting the skimpy cheetah-print one-piece with a large fur coat draped around her.

-Proving that she’s still one of the most fierce acts in the game, Mary J. rocked a pair of glamorous oversized sunglasses on her eyes as she shot a sultry look towards the camera while also accessorizing with a pair of seriously large gold hoop earrings in both ears.
+Proving that she’s still one of the fiercest acts in the game, Mary J. rocked a pair of glamorous oversized sunglasses on her eyes as she shot a sultry look toward the camera while also accessorizing with a pair of seriously large gold hoop earrings in both ears.

 The high-cut one-piece also gave fans an eyeful of her toned legs and her multiple tattoos, including a rose on her left thigh and the inking of her name on her upper arm, while her long blonde hair blew in the breeze.